simcesplatform/simulation-tools/README.md

 - The Python class for [Epoch](https://wiki.eduuni.fi/display/tuniSimCES/Epoch) message can be found at [tools/message/epoch.py](tools/message/epoch.py)
 - The Python class for [Status](https://wiki.eduuni.fi/display/tuniSimCES/Status) message can be found at [tools/message/status.py](tools/message/status.py)
+- The Python class for Example message type can be found at [tools/message/example.py](tools/message/example.py).
+This example message type is made as an example of a message that adds some attributes to the AbstractResult message type with some of the attributes using the [Quantity block](https://wiki.eduuni.fi/display/tuniSimCES/Quantity+block) or [Time series block](https://wiki.eduuni.fi/pages/viewpage.action?spaceKey=tuniSimCES&title=Time+series+block) as the attribute values.

 A template for a new message type is given at [`message_template.txt`](message_template.txt).